Outdoor Entertaining Tips with Marissa A. Ross.

 Can you describe — in indulgent detail — your perfect summer barbecue?

-It’s now possible because of my new Article patio set!
+It’s now possible because of my new modern outdoor patio set from Article!
 Okay, picture this:

 A group of ten friends over outside in my cool Article zone.
 We’ve set up an outdoor projector and are playing a favorite movie for ambience.
 Something easy that you don’t have to pay much attention to, like Dazed and Confused, or Jaws.

-Near the table, a big bucket of all my favorite wines being cooled down.
+On the mid-century accent table, a big bucket of all my favorite wines being cooled down.
 We’ve got sparkling stuff, skin contact wines, light reds.
 My husband is making cheeseburgers for everyone, and we’re outside laughing nad talking.
 Being able to enjoy yourself with your friends — and with wine — is so wonderful.

 To end the night we’ll play a round of glow-in-the-dark Bocce.
 As mentioned, I might open up a special bottle…